 For years, the Wangiri scam, Japanese for ‘one ring and drop’ has been preying on unknowing mobile victims, enticing them to call back international numbers, ultimately charging them with premium rates.

 The Wangiri or “one-ring” scam originally appeared in the US in 2013.
-In years to follow, the scam hit a lull in the U.S. and expanded internationally to countries like Ireland, Scotland, and Germany, but just in the last three weeks, it’s made a recent comeback to the U.S. with a vengeance.
+In years to follow, the scam hit a lull in the U.S. and expanded internationally to countries like Ireland, Scotland, and Germany, but just in the first few months of the year, it’s made a recent comeback to the U.S. with a vengeance.

 Originating from the West African Atlantic Coast, seconds before a victim can pick up the call, the culprit hangs up.
 In some instances, scammers will leave a message urging the victim to call a number to either receive a so-called raffle prize, or find out about a sick relative.
 If the victim calls back, they will be connected to an international hotline charging a connection fee, along with significantly high per-minute fees.
 Unfortunately, the victim doesn’t realize they’ve been scammed, until they see the premium services on their monthly phone bill.

-In the first month of the new year, Hiya has seen a 300% increase in the Wangiri scam (since December) to our collective user base.
+In the first quarter of the new year, Hiya has seen a 98% increase in the Wangiri scam to our collective user base.

-Top 10 Area Code Affected by the Wangiri Scam:
+Top 10 Area Codes Affected by the Wangiri Scam:

 - (206) Seattle, WA